 Nope, that vast building site next to TCR tube station is not Crossrail!

-OK – semantics aside, the site is properly known as the upgrade project for the tube station in order to cope with the future Crossrail, but in terms of who gets what when finished, the only bit that is Crossrail are the escalators down to the platforms (shown in orange below).
+OK – semantics aside, the site is properly known as the upgrade project for the tube station in order to cope with the future Crossrail, but in terms of who gets what when finished, the only bit that is Crossrail is the escalators down to the platforms (shown in orange below).

 Not that the average user will notice the difference when it is finished, but it’s an interesting snippet about the project to be aware of.